mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 - lowest price: from all pool
 - diversified: distributed from all pools (good for availability)
-- capacity optimized: poll with optimal capacity for number of instances
+- capacity optimized: pool with optimal capacity for number of instances
 - price capacity optimized: pool with highest capacity and then lowest price

 (deprecated) spot block to get reserved 1-6 hours without interruptions.